 The Ontario School Library Association (OSLA) is aware of the significant impact of COVID-19 on Ontario’s educators, including school library staff across Ontario.
 OLA and OSLA have been actively engaging decision-makers to advocacy for the protection of school libraries and school library staffing during this challenging school year.
 We’ve compiled her our more recent school library advocacy materials and letters:

-- Letter to Ontario Directors Education and School Board Trustee Chairs (December 16, 2020) in English and in French.
+- Letter to Ontario Directors Education and School Board Trustee Chairs in English and in French (December 16, 2020)

-- COVID-19 School Library Brief For School Boards In Ontario – Ontario School Library Association (Updated November 2020)
+- COVID-19 School Library Brief For School Boards In Ontario (Updated November 2020)

-- OLA and OSLA respond to the Toronto District School Board’s decision to repurpose all Elementary teacher-librarians (September 9, 2020)
+- Response to the Toronto District School Board’s decision to repurpose all Elementary teacher-librarians (September 9, 2020)

-- Open Letter to Ministry of Education and Ontario School Board Associations – School Library Staff: Essential to Supporting Students Adapt and Succeed in the Unprecedented 2020-21 School Year (July 31, 2020)
+- Open Letter to Ministry of Education and Ontario School Board Associations (July 31, 2020)

 Aligned organizations continue to also support strong school libraries, with these recent examples of advocacy for Ontario School Libraries.